arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/vrtc-off/vrtc-off.md

   Serial.begin(9600);
   RTC.begin();

+  // A fallback time object, for setting the time if there is no time to retrieve from the RTC.
   RTCTime mytime(6, Month::NOVEMBER, 2023, 18, 12, 00, DayOfWeek::MONDAY, SaveLight::SAVING_TIME_ACTIVE);

+  // Tries to retrieve time
   RTCTime savedTime;
   RTC.getTime(savedTime);

   if (!RTC.isRunning()) {
     // this means the RTC is waking up "as new" if (savedTime.getYear() == 2000) {